kibuchijw/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

   - You can’t use `document.querySelector` to select the HTML tag
   - You must use the JQuery API
   - Your script must work when it is imported from the `<head>` tag

+### 10. No jQuery - document loaded

+- Write a JavaScript script that updates the text color of the `<header>` element to red (`#FF0000`):
+  - You must use `document.querySelector` to select the HTML tag
+  - You can’t use the jQuery API
+  - Note: Your script must be imported from the `<head>` tag, not at the end of the HTML